Almond Sugar Cookies with Simple Icing

 This sugar cookie dough is naturally high in fat, both from butter and the additional natural fat in almond flour, so it is very important to chill this cookie dough before baking it.
 The dough will be soft and sticky at first.
 Once the dough is prepared, you’ll divide it in half and roll it out to 1/4-inch thickness between two sheets of parchment or wax paper.

 This not only allows the cookie dough sheets to chill fairly quickly (you’ll need at least an hour of chilling time or longer!), but makes it easy for you to cut out your cookies, transfer them to a baking sheet, and pop them in the oven while they are still firm and chilled.
+Note: If your cookie shapes are at all on the softer side after they are cut, chill them once again in the fridge.
+The cut out cookies should be firm and chilled when they head into the oven.

 This is very important.
 Chilling the dough makes the process of cutting cookies relatively fool-proof (especially shapes that are more intricate in detail) and allows the cookies to hold their shape and prevent spreading during baking.